dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x.md

 [!code-xml[Main](../migration/1x-to-2x/samples/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App/AspNetCoreDotNetCore2.0App.csproj?range=5)]

 ## Authentication / Identity
 The old 1.x authentication stack is obsolete and must be migrated to the 2.0 stack.
-What follows are common changes required to get the application running:
+What follows are changes required to get the application running.

 ### IAuthenticationManager (HttpContext.Authentication) is obsolete
 The `IAuthenticationManager` interface was the main entry point into the 1.x authentication system.
 It has been replaced with a new set of `HttpContext` extension methods in the `Microsoft.AspNetCore.Authentication` namespace.